Women among Women

 About the Book

-Cross-cultural in nature, the volume looks at relationships between women of different age groups in a village in Taiwan, a town in central Sudan, a rural setting in western Kenya, an Andean peasant community, a horticultural village in Melanesia, and an Aboriginal community in Australia.
-Adding an interspecies perspective is a study of two age groups of Japanese Macaques.
-Included is an ethnographic bibliography that lists books with a wealth of information on women in sixty societies.
+The essayists look at relationships between women of different age groups in a village in Taiwan, a town in central Sudan, a rural setting in western Kenya, an Andean peasant community, a horticultural village in Melanesia, and an Aboriginal community in Australia.
+A study of two age groups of Japanese Macaques add an interspecies perspective.
+Also included is an ethnographic bibliography that lists books with a wealth of information on women in sixty societies.
+The volume will appeal not only to anthropologists but also to readers interested in women's issues, gender studies, life course studies, gerontology, and intergenerational relations.